 Breast biopsy is a procedure in which a small sample of breast tissue containing suspicious breast growth is removed and examined in the laboratory for the presence of cancer.
-It is indicated when abnormal findings are seen during mammography, ultrasound or MRI scans, or unusual changes are noticed in the nipple (dimpling skin, scaling or bloody discharge) or breast tissue (thickening or lumps).
+SAVI scout localized breast biopsy involves the surgical removal of the entire mass of abnormal tissue for analysis.
+It is indicated when abnormal findings are seen during mammography but cannot be felt on physical examination.

 SAVI scout localized breast biopsy is performed on an outpatient basis under local anesthesia and sedation.
 With the guidance of mammography or ultrasound, a radiologist inserts a small SAVI scout reflector into the abnormal area.
 This small reflector acts as a guide for your surgeon.
 Your surgeon makes a small incision to remove the abnormal tissue along with the SAVI scout reflector.
 The tissue is then sent to the laboratory for analysis.
 The incision is closed and covered with a sterile dressing.

 As with any surgery, SAVI scout localized breast biopsy may involve certain risks and complications including scarring, altered breast appearance, infection, poor healing, bleeding and risk of re-excision may be needed for clear margins.